Joint Online Parameter Estimation and Optimal Sensor Placement for the Partially Observed Stochastic Advection-Diffusion Equation: Joint Online Parameter Estimation and Optimal Sensor Placement

 In practice, we cannot implement this algorithm directly, as it depends on the infinite-dimensional solutions of the Kalman-Bucy filtering equations.
 We are thus required to use a Galerkin discretisation, and project onto a finite-dimensional Hilbert space (e.g., \cite{Germani1988,Rosen1991}).
-Under certain, verifiable conditions, the approximate, finite-dimensional solutions of the Kalman-Bucy filtering equations \eqref{inf_dim_ricatti} - \eqref{inf_dim_mean_init}, and the algebraic Ricatti equation \eqref{inf_dim_alg_ricatti}, converge to the true, infinite-dimensional solutions as the order of the projection is increased (e.g., \cite{Banks1984,Burns2015,DeSantis1993,Germani1988,Wu2016,Zhang2018}).
-It is thus reasonable to expect that, under similar conditions, the finite-dimensional approximations of the asymptotic log-likelihood and the asymptotic objective function, namely, $\smash{\tilde{\mathcal{L}}_n(\theta,\boldsymbol{o})}$ and $\smash{\tilde{\mathcal{J}}_n(\theta,\boldsymbol{o})}$, will converge to their true, infinite-dimensional counterparts; as will the corresponding approximations of the maximum likelihood estimate and the optimal sensor placement, namely,
+Under certain, verifiable conditions, the approximate, finite-dimensional solutions of the Kalman-Bucy filtering equations, and the algebraic Ricatti equation, converge to the true, infinite-dimensional solutions as the order of the projection is increased (e.g., \cite{Banks1984,Burns2015,DeSantis1993,Germani1988,Wu2016,Zhang2018}).
+It is thus reasonable to expect that, under similar conditions, the finite-dimensional approximations of the asymptotic log-likelihood and the asymptotic objective function, $\smash{\tilde{\mathcal{L}}_n(\theta,\boldsymbol{o})}$ and $\smash{\tilde{\mathcal{J}}_n(\theta,\boldsymbol{o})}$, will converge to their true, infinite-dimensional counterparts, as will the corresponding approximations of the MLE and the optimal sensor placement.

-In fact, rigorous convergence results of this type have already been obtained in the case of the sensor placement objective function, and the optimal sensor placement.
-In particular, under precisely those conditions required for convergence of the approximate, finite-dimensional filter, the finite-dimensional approximation of the sensor placement objective function, and the corresponding approximation of the optimal sensor placement, do indeed converge to their true values (e.g., \cite{Burns2015,Wu2016,Zhang2018}).
-Perhaps somewhat surprisingly, obtaining similar results for the log-likelihood and the maximum likelihood estimate has not yet received attention in the literature (see \cite{Cialenco2018} for some relevant results in the fully observed case).
-It appears, however, that similar arguments can be applied in this setting.
+In fact, rigorous convergence results of this type have already been obtained for the sensor placement objective function and the optimal sensor placement.
+In particular, under precisely the conditions required for convergence of the finite-dimensional filter, the finite-dimensional approximation of the sensor placement objective function and the optimal sensor placement do indeed converge to their true values (e.g., \cite{Burns2015,Wu2016,Zhang2018}).
+While similar results do not currently exist for the log-likelihood and the MLE (see \cite{Cialenco2018} for some relevant results in the fully observed case), it is expected that similar arguments could be applied in this setting.